Infant Feeding

 • Community pediatric nurses

-08_12 Feeding Children with Development Difficulties: This session explores the difficulty children with neurological disabilities commonly encounter with feeding, together with associated problems that can result in growth failure and malnutrition-related multi-system complications.
+HCP Module 8, Sub-module 11: Feeding Children with Development Difficulties: This session explores the difficulty children with neurological disabilities commonly encounter with feeding, together with associated problems that can result in growth failure and malnutrition-related multi-system complications.
 It covers assessment and management, which often involves a range of professionals including a dietitian, occupational therapist, speech and language therapist and paediatrician.

 Available via: Healthy Child Programme (HCP) - HCP 08 - Growth and Nutrition

-Healthy Eating and Fussy eating in young children
+Healthy Eating and Fussy Eating in Young Children

 This training is suitable for the following professional groups: